prisms-center/CASMcode_crystallography/python/doc/usage/prim.rst

 The same symmetry-adapted strain basis holds for all crystal point groups, but the irreducible subspaces vary.
 As an example, for cubic point groups, there are three irreducible subspaces: :math:`\{e_1\}`, :math:`\{e_2, e_3\}`, and :math:`\{e_4, e_5, e_6\}`.
 For hexagonal point groups, there are four irreducible subspaces: :math:`\{e_1\}`, :math:`\{e_3\}`, :math:`\{e_2, e_6\}`, and :math:`\{e_4, e_5\}`.

-The following uses :func:`~casm.xtal.make_symmetry_adapted_strain_basis` to construct a prim with strain DoF, using the Hencky strain metric, and the symmetry-adapted basis:
+The following uses :func:`~libcasm.xtal.make_symmetry_adapted_strain_basis` to construct a prim with strain DoF, using the Hencky strain metric, and the symmetry-adapted basis:

 .. code-block:: Python